HL7/fhir-sdoh-clinicalcare/input/pagecontent/connecting_applications_with_api_data_sources.md

 1. Applications are registered with the appropriate referral platforms.
 2. On the first use of the application
   * Patient/Client is provided a URL or a QR code.
-The patient passes this information to the app - by keying in the URL or by authorizing the app to take a picture of the QR code in order to download the application to their smartphone or use as a link to an on-line application.
-The App authenticates the user using credentials provided by the care provider.
-The App needs to be registered with the server using some shared secrets (name, DOB, registration code, etc).
+The patient uses this information to either find the app and install it on their mobile device, or to launch an on-line application.
+The App authenticates the user using credentials known to or provided by the care provider (E.g. email address, DOB, registration code, etc.).
   * Patient/Client establishes credentials (username/password) and uses them to authenticate.
 3. API URL and the tokens are stored in the application
 4. When the patient/client authenticates to the application, on a timed schedule or on demand